 Below are a list of books that have helped me on my journey.
 Although these are not specific to LADA, they provide a wealth of information and are great books to accompany you on this journey.

 Learn how to navigate this disorder by someone who’s already been here!
-This book comes up first on Amazon when searching for LADA Diabetes, and a lot of the book is about topics that would apply to all types of diabetes, like dealing with the mental stress of diabetes and making smart food choices.
+This book covers topics that would apply to all types of diabetes, like dealing with the mental stress of diabetes and making smart food choices.

 Below is a photo of a passage from this book.
 This book discusses the benefits of low carbohydrate diet and how to accomplish that.
-I also agree with the author here that a low carb diet is very helpful in managing diabetes.
+I also agree with Adam that a low carb diet is very helpful in managing diabetes.

 The Type 1 Diabetes Self-Care Manual: A Complete Guide to Type 1 Diabetes Across the Lifespan by Jamie Wood, MD, and Anne Peters, MD.
 2017.